-- The intrinsic foot muscles (the small muscle in the sole of the foot that help move the toes) are weaker than the extrinsic muscles (the larger muscles in the lower leg that cross the ankle joint and help move the toes).
-This muscle imbalance leads to clawing of the toes, including clawing of the great toe.
+- The intrinsic foot muscles (the small muscles in the sole of the foot that help move the toes) are weaker than the extrinsic muscles (the larger muscles in the lower leg that cross the ankle joint and help move the toes).
+This muscle imbalance leads to clawing of the toes, including the great toe.

 Skin sensation of the foot (the ability to feel things) can sometimes be affected in more severe cases.

 Weight-bearing x-rays of the foot and ankle will show evidence of a high arched foot pattern.
-Classically the heel bone will have an elevated angle to the ground and the 1st metatarsal bone (the bone the big toe is attached to) will be pointed down (Figure 2).
+Classically, the heel bone will have an elevated angle relative to the ground and the 1st metatarsal bone (the bone the big toe is attached to) will be pointed down (Figure 2).

 Figure 2: Typical Charot-Marie-Tooth Foot X-rays

-Non-operative treatment focuses on controlling/correcting the foot deformities, maintaining muscles strength, preventing ankle sprains, and controlling pain symptoms.
+Non-operative treatment focuses on controlling/correcting the foot deformities, maintaining muscle strength, preventing ankle sprains, and controlling pain symptoms.
 Treatments often include:

-- Ankle Lacer: This can be an effective brace to help hold the ankle stable and that may improve ankle symptoms in patients with mild to moderate foot
+- Ankle Lacer: This can be an effective brace to help hold the ankle stable, and may improve ankle symptoms in patients with mild to moderate foot

-- Physical Therapy:Physical Therapy to improve muscle strength and proprioception (the ability of your brain to know what position your ankle is in) can help protect against future ankle sprains and serve to improve overall function.
+- Physical Therapy:Physical Therapy to improve muscle strength and proprioception (the ability of your brain to understand where your ankle is in space relative to your body) can help protect against future ankle sprains, and serve to improve overall function.

-- Anti-inflammatory medications (NSAIDs): For patients with tendonitis or arthritis symptoms, NSAIDs can help to decrease pain and improve their overall function
+- For patients with tendonitis or arthritis symptoms, NSAIDs can help to decrease pain and improve their overall function

 - Peroneus Longus to Peroneus Brevis tendon transfer